spikeruk/TicketmasterBot/README.md

 # TicketMaster Bot

+Anybody interested in talking through new projects or ideas you can contact me on Telegram @spikersloan

 **Important:**
 This bot is for educational and personal use.
 Under no circumstances do I recommend buying tickets with the purpose of selling for profit.